Best Plasma Cutters for Shop and Jobsite (2026 Buyer’s Guide)

 Key Benefits

-• 100A output handles heavier plate and faster severance
+• 100A output handles 3/4″ daily plate and up to 1 5/8″ severance

 Rating: 3.7/5 (total: 2+)

-55A plasma cutter with built-in air compressor, large LED display and non-touch pilot arc; dual voltage 110/220V and portable design for garage and shop use.
+55A plasma cutter with built-in air compressor, large LED display, and non-touch pilot arc.
+Dual voltage 110/220V.
+IPT40 torch.
+Clean cut up to 9/16″ at 220V, 3/4″ max severance.
+Portable design for garage and shop use.

 If you want a portable cutter that keeps setup simple, this YESWELDER model is built around convenience.
-The LED panel makes adjustments obvious, the non-touch pilot arc helps you start cleanly on painted or rusty metal, and the built-in compressor option means fewer accessories to haul.
+The LED panel makes adjustments obvious, the non-touch pilot arc helps you start cleanly on painted or rusty metal, and the built-in compressor means fewer accessories to haul.

 What People Say